treethought/flask-assistant/docs/source/quick_start.rst

 Run the schema command
 ----------------------

-1. First obtain your agent's Developer Access Token from the `API.AI Console`_.
+1. First obtain your agent's Access Tokens from the `API.AI Console`_.
 2. Ensure you are in the same directory as your assistant and store your token as an environment variable
     .. code-block:: bash

         cd my_assistant
-        export DEV_ACCESS_TOKEN='YOUR ACCESS TOKEN'
+        export DEV_ACCESS_TOKEN='YOUR DEV TOKEN'
+        export CLIENT_ACCESS_TOKEN='YOUR CLIENT TOKEN'

 3. Run the `schema` command
     .. code-block:: bash